Architectures in parametric component-based systems: Qualitative and quantitative modelling: Abstract

 \section{Abstract}

 One of the key aspects in component-based design is specifying the software architecture that characterizes the topology and the permissible interactions of the components of a system.
-In this paper we study formal modelling of architectures applied on parametric component-based systems that consist of an unknown number of instances of each component.
+To achieve well-founded design there is need to address both the qualitative and non-functional aspects of architectures.
+In this paper we study the qualitative and quantitative formal modelling of architectures applied on parametric component-based systems, that consist of an unknown number of instances of each component.
 Specifically, we introduce an extended propositional interaction logic and investigate its first-order level which serves as a formal language for the interactions of parametric systems.
 Our logics achieve to encode the execution order of interactions, which is a main feature in several important architectures, as well as to model recursive interactions.
 Moreover, we prove the decidability of equivalence, satisfiability, and validity of first-order extended interaction logic formulas, and provide several examples of formulas describing well-known architectures.
-We show the robustness of our theory by effectively extending our results for parametric component-based systems and their architectures in the quantitative setting.
+We show the robustness of our theory by effectively extending our results for parametric weighted architectures.
+For this, we study the weighted counterparts of our logics over a commutative semiring, and we apply them for modelling the quantitative aspects of concrete architectures.
+Finally, we prove that the equivalence problem of weighted first-order extended interaction logic formulas is decidable in a large class of semirings, namely the class (of subsemirings) of skew fields.